D-3nvironmentalist/NBA_ML_Predictions/README.md

 # **Cleaning Process**

-We pulled the total team statistic from the past three seasons and pulled the total Wins of the last three seasons and merged the data.
-We imported Pearson R and iterrated through the merged dataframe to check which if the teams statistics had the greatest affect of the overall team Wins.
-We selected the seventeen teams statistics that had an affect on wins greater than .4 and less than -.4 value.
+We pulled the total team statistics from the past three seasons and pulled the total wins of the last three seasons and merged the data.
+We imported Pearson R and iterrated through the 2018-2019 statistics dataframe to check which of the teams statistics had the greatest affect of the overall team Wins.
+We selected the seventeen teams statistics that had an affect on wins greater than .4 and less than -.4 values.

 ### Import API
 ![Clean1](https://github.com/D-3nvironmentalist/Project-3/blob/master/Images/import_sports.PNG)